LubinKerhuel/hugo/content/post/pitot-build/index.md

 src="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 link="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 width="80%"
-title="Brass inner and outer tubes used to build the DIY Pitot tube." caption="Tube alfer from Leroy Merlin.
+title="Brass inner and outer tubes of the Pitot tube." caption="Tube alfer from Leroy Merlin.
 Inner tube is 2mm/1mm.
 Outer tube is 4mm/3mm.
 Outer tube length is m=86mm.
 Four 1mm holes are drilled at l=16mm from the tip." numbered="true"
 >}}